The Cremator: Production

 The Cremator was Herz's second feature film.
 The film is based on a novel by Ladislav Fuks Spalovač mrtvol (lit.
 'Burner of the dead (dead people/dead bodies').
 The main character is played by Rudolf Hrušínský, an actor previously known for his comedic main role as the soldier Josef Švejk in Dobrý voják Švejk and Poslušně hlásím.

 Herz wrote the script first and then filmed exactly by the script.
 He was very pleased with the original script and mentioned that he had left extra space for empty pages in the back of the book for anything else that might come to mind, but those pages were never used.

-There were multiple shooting locations: Kopfrkingl's "Temple of Death" was shot at three different crematoriums.
+There were multiple shooting locations: Kopfrkingl's "Temple of Death" was shot at three different crematoria.
 The first one was a crematorium in Prague in which Mr. Dvorak's suicide, the murder of Mili and the attempted murder of Zina were shot.
 The actors were well-prepared for these scenes and always ended on time at 3 PM because they did not want to be around the coffins with dead bodies inside.
 Filming took place during July and August in the middle of the summer heat and the bodies were starting to smell.
 The second shooting location was an urn grave in Plzeň.
 The third shooting location was a crematorium in Pardubice that was chosen by the film's set designer.
 This building was built in a Cubist style and makes up all of the exterior shots of the crematorium.
 The eulogy for Lakme and the subsequent Hitler-style rant delivered by Kopfrkingl on the importance of death were also filmed here.
-The tour of the ovens Kopfrkingl gives to Mr. Dvorak was shot near the ovens in the back of this crematorium.
+The tour of the ovens Kopfrkingl gives to Mr. Dvořák was shot near the ovens in the back of this crematorium.
 Herz set up two torches outside the main entrance that were used in the film (referred to as "Spartan torches" in the film by Kopfrkingl).
 The building retains these torches to this day even though they were set up for the film.
 The crematorium in Pardubice was declared a National Cultural Monument by the Czech government due to its appearance in this film and impact on Czech culture.
 These shooting locations and description of the actor's feelings while behind the scenes can be heard described by Herz himself in the documentary This Way to the Cooling Chambers which he made for the German release of The Cremator.